cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 *In the appropriate step of Phase 3, Diplomats may use the Secondary Ability of the Diplomacy Strategy Card for free, in their system or an adjacent one.*

 **Ceasefire +**
-*A Diplomat may let players retreat before Space Battle/Invasion Combats in their system.*
+*A Diplomat may let players retreat before Space Battle/Invasion Combats in their system (when used, no combat takes place).*

 <!-- **Diplomatic Immunity**
 *If a Diplomat participates in an Invasion Combat, the opponent will have to lose control of a planet at the end of Phase 3 (they move their units/Leaders from that planet to their Home System beforehand).*